 I have an interest in the future of food.
 By 2050 it is projected that 80% of people will live in an urban environment.
-I want to understand the ways in which we can produce food for this growing urban population.
+I want to understand how we can produce food for this growing urban population.

 On a recent trip to South-East Asia, I spent some time staying with friends in Singapore and took the opportunity to arrange a visit to Comcrop.
 The Mission and Vision of Comcrop fitted well with the kind of urban farming organisation I was looking to learn more about.